 To cut the cost of decarbonisation significantly, the best solution would be to provide investors with a predictable carbon price that corresponds to

-Policymakers must address the need to displace carbon-intensive hydrogen with low-carbon hydrogen, and incentivise the uptake of hydrogen as a means t
+Policymakers must address the need to displace carbon-intensive hydrogen with low-carbon hydrogen, and incentivise the uptake of hydrogen.

 President Biden has promised to implement a levy on carbon-intensive imports, albeit without a federal domestic carbon price.
 The measure faces a numb